googlearchive/friendlypix-android/README.md

 Visit [friendly-pix.com](https://friendly-pix.com) to try a hosted instance of the web app.

+## Requirements

+The mobile FriendlyPix app need the Cloud Functions, the Realtime Database rules and the Cloud Storage rules to be deployed to work properly.
+You can find instructions at [FriendlyPix Web Repository](https://github.com/firebase/friendlypix-web/blob/master/README.md#mobile-apps).

 ## Contributing

 We'd love that you contribute to the project.
 Before doing so please read our [Contributor guide](CONTRIBUTING.md).